Robert Elwes: Battle of Laing's Nek

 On the morning of 28 January, Colley tried to force a way through the pass.
-But the Boers, under the command of Commandant-General Joubert, had about 2,000 men in the area, with at least 400 fortifying the heights around Laing's Nek.
-Over-eager commanders drove their men so hard up the steep slope in their anxiety to get at the enemy that when the decisive charge was actually made, the exhausted infantrymen and cavalry came nowhere near the Boer defences before being mown down.
-At around 11.00am, Colonel Deane along with Elwes and other members of General's staff were ordered to lead the 58th up the hill, riding to their certain death against the Boer bullets.
-An eyewitness of the attack on described the incident:
+However, the Boers, under the command of Commandant-General Joubert, had about 2,000 men in the area, with at least 400 fortifying the heights around Laing's Nek.
+Many commanders drove their men so hard up the steep slope in their rush to get to the enemy that when the decisive charge was actually made, the exhausted infantrymen and cavalry came nowhere near the Boer defences.
+At around 11:00 a.m., Colonel Deane along with Elwes and other members of General's staff were ordered to lead the 58th up the hill, riding to their certain death against the Boer bullets.
+A witness of the attack on described the incident:

-"Poor Elwes fell among the 58th.
+Poor Elwes fell among the 58th.
 He shouted to another Eton boy (an Adjutant of the 58th whose horse had been shot), 'Come along Monck!
 Floreat Etona!
-We must be in the front rank!’
+We must be in the front rank!'
 And he was shot immediately".

 The event was immortalized in Elizabeth Thompson's painting, "Floreat Etona!"
 (1898).
-Among those killed beside Elwes during that heroic charge were Major Poole, and Lieutenants Dolphin and Inman of the General's staff.

-Elwes is buried at Mount Prospect Cemetery, Natal.
+Among those killed beside Elwes during the charge were Major Poole, and Lieutenants Dolphin and Inman of the General's staff.
+Elwes was buried at Mount Prospect Cemetery, Natal.